nixworks/public/news/2009/11/7/README.md

 ##### NATO
 ### [ A NATO airstrike kills 7 members of the Afghan security force in the western province of Badghis. ](/news/2009/11/7/a-nato-airstrike-kills-7-members-of-the-afghan-security-force-in-the-western-province-of-badghis.md)
-_Context: Badghis Province, NATO, Afghanistan_
+_Context: NATO, Afghanistan, Badghis Province_

 ##### Madagascar
 ### [ Rival factions in Madagascar agree to form a unity government to end the political crisis in the country. ](/news/2009/11/7/rival-factions-in-madagascar-agree-to-form-a-unity-government-to-end-the-political-crisis-in-the-country.md)
-_Context: Madagascar, unity, political crisis_
+_Context: political crisis, unity, Madagascar_

 ##### South Island
 ### [ Scientists in the South Island, New Zealand, discover the first dinosaur footprints in the country, thought to be 70 million years old. ](/news/2009/11/7/scientists-in-the-south-island-new-zealand-discover-the-first-dinosaur-footprints-in-the-country-thought-to-be-70-million-years-old.md)